-The Main and Branch campuses of HCI College, the facilities they occupy, and the equipment they utilize, fully comply with all federal, state, and local regulations, including those requirements as they relate to fire, health and building safety.
+The Main and Branch campuses of HCI College, the facilities they occupy, and the equipment they utilize fully comply with all federal, state, and local regulations, including those requirements as they related to fire, health, and building safety.

 The HCI College main campus is located at 1764 North Congress Avenue in West Palm Beach, Florida 33409.
-The main College occupies approximately 24,382 square feet and is comprised of classroom facilities, administrative offices, a library, computer lab, laboratory, simulation rooms, staff and student lounges.
+The main College occupies approximately 24,382 square feet and is comprised of classroom facilities, administrative offices, a library, a computer lab, a laboratory, simulation rooms, and staff and student lounges.
 The classrooms and laboratories are furnished with equipment to meet training needs.
 The student capacity of the classrooms ranges up to 30 students.
 The Laboratories will accommodate up to 20 students.